srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/pi4/source/index.rst

 Introduction
 ************
-srsRAN is a 5G RAN and end-to-end LTE software solution.
+srsRAN is a 4G and 5G software radio suite.
 The 4G LTE systems includes a core network and an eNodeB.
 Most people in the srsRAN community run the software on high performance computers, however the eNodeB can also be run on the low power Raspberry Pi 4 with a variety of SDRs.

 The concept of an ultra low cost, low power and open source SDR LTE femtocell has a lot of people excited!